satori-chatbots/user-simulator/README.md

   This field consist of a list of prompts that will define some caracteristics of the user simulator.
 This can be used to define the name of the user, the availability for an appointment, allergies or intolerances, etc.

 ## ask_baout

+This filed is used to narrow down the conversation topics the user simulator will carry out with the chatbot.
+It consist of a multitype list of strings and dictionaries.

+The tester define a list of prompts por the user simulator to check on the chatbot.
+These prompts can contain variables that should be called inside the text between double brackets {{var}}.
+The varibales should be instantiated in the list as shown in the example avobe with the exact same name as written between brackets (case-sensitive).

+Some functions have been added to define how the data assigned to the variable will be treated.
+These functions can be called by adding a dot and the name of the function next to the variable {{var.function()}}:

+- {{var}}: by only placing the name of the variable, all data assignet to it will be prompted in the text.
+- {{var.random()}}: this function picks only one random value inside the list assigned to the variable.
+- {{var.random(5)}}: this function picks a certain amount of random values inside the list.
+In this example, 5 random values will be picked from the list.
+This number can't exceed the list length.
+- {{var.random(rand)}}:; this function picks a random amount of random values inside the list.
+This amount will not exceed the list length.